TESTING THE NEW Moto2™ ENGINE

-Taken from the class-leading Street Triple RS, the 765cc prototype engine was subjected to an extensive factory development program at Triumph Motorcycles’ Hinckley headquarters, before heading out for its first track test at MotorLand Aragón in Alcañiz, Spain, back in August 2017.
+Taken from the class-leading Street Triple RS, the 765cc prototype engine was subjected to an extensive factory development programme at Triumph Motorcycles’ Hinckley headquarters, before heading out for its first track test at MotorLand Aragón in Alcañiz, Spain, back in August 2017.

 Exhaustive collaborative testing and development was key to the resounding success of the Triumph Moto2™ prototype and here we share several insights into one of the most exciting developments in the world of racing!

 NOT RESTING ON LAURELS

 At the end of Triumph’s debut season in 2019, the development work continued in earnest, with the benefit of a year’s worth of data.
 Working hard over the off-season, Triumph’s testing focused on using the data acquired and optimising every individual component.

 From this the team focused improvements to dimensions and tolerances which allowed Triumph to soften the over-rev limit on downshifting for 2020.
 Combined with the benefit to the teams of now having two years’ worth of data using Triumph engines, the 2021 season is proving to be even faster and with even closer racing.